Herbert Baumgard: Early life

 Baumgard was born in Norfolk, Virginia to Sarah and Samuel, who was a tailor.
 He graduated from the University of Virginia in 1941 where he was a member of Hillel and Alpha Epsilon Pi fraternity.
 Next he attended Columbia Law School, where he was captain of the debate team.
 It was during World War II, while serving as a chaplain's assistant, that Baumgard realized he wanted to become a rabbi.

 Career

 He was ordained at Hebrew Union College-Jewish Institute of Religion in 1950 and earned his doctorate in Hebrew Letters in 1956.
 Baumgard began his rabbinical career at Temple B'nai Israel in Elmont, New York.

-In 1955, he moved with his family down to Miami and was the founding rabbi of Temple Beth Am, located in Pinecrest, Florida.
+In 1955, he moved with his family fto Miami and was the founding rabbi of Temple Beth Am, located in Pinecrest, Florida.
 Being inspired by Stephen Samuel Wise and Mordecai Kaplan, his idea was to shift Beth Am to a synagogue, while emphasizing education.
 He served as the head rabbi there for over 30 years.
 Upon retiring in 1987, he had built it from 55 families meeting at a church to 1,700 families on a 14-acre campus that included a day school and a youth basketball league, becoming the largest Reform congregation in the Southeast.